njbizzle/Offseason2024ForPortfolio/README.md

 This is a copy of the [original repository](https://github.com/Drew-Robotics/offseason-2024) off of the github page for the FRC robotics team I'm on (#8852).
 I wanted to keep this description separate from the page representing the entire team.

+## Overview

+This is the most recent repository for the robotics team which I am lead programmer for.
+I was the main person managing this repository but there were other people who wrote sections.
+One of the main features that I worked on was the implementation of a swerve drivetrain, which this season especially was designed to integrate easily into our autonomous pathing and vision software.
+Vision was another large undertaking for the offseason.
+I worked on writing the vision subsystem and camera classes, as well as configuring the hardware and firmware, all of which works together to build an estimation of our robot's position.
+The LED system was also a section that I spent a lot of time.
+I built up tools to quickly make and manage different patterns to help convey the status of our robot from far away (also they look really cool).

 ## Tools Used

 Java, gradle, wpilib, PhotonVision, PathPlanner, and various vendor libraries to interact with hardware on the robot (rev robotics, kauai labs, playing with fusion, and others).